Biden Calls Voter 'a Damn Liar,' 'Fat' After a Question About Hunter Biden | Breitbart

 The voter added, “It looks like you don’t have anymore backbone than Trump does.”

-Reporting on the interaction NBC’s News reporter Mike Memoli said, “A gentleman he introduced himself started by saying I’m a democrat.
+Reporting on the interaction NBC’s News reporter Mike Memoli said, “A gentleman he introduced himself started by saying I’m a Democrat.
 He actually started by saying as well that he wanted to ask him about his age, whether he had the mental faculties to be the president of the United States.”

 Watch Joe Biden’s tense exchange with a voter in Iowa who accuses him of selling access to the White House with his son in Ukraine and being too old for the presidency